Buckingham Palace: Court ceremonies

+Investitures for the awarding of honours (which include the conferring of knighthoods by dubbing with a sword) usually take place in the palace's Throne Room.
+Investitures are conducted by the King or another senior member of the royal family: a military band plays in the musicians' gallery, as recipients receive their honours, watched by their families and friends.

-State banquets also take place in the Ballroom; these formal dinners are held on the first evening of a state visit by a foreign head of state.
+State banquets take place in the Ballroom, built in 1854.
+At 36.6 m long, 18 m wide and 13.5 m high, it is the largest room in the palace; at one end of the room is a throne dais (beneath a giant, domed velvet canopy, known as a shamiana or baldachin, that was used at the Delhi Durbar in 1911).
+State Banquets are formal dinners held on the first evening of a state visit by a foreign head of state.
 On these occasions, for up to 170 guests in formal "white tie and decorations", including tiaras, the dining table is laid with the Grand Service, a collection of silver-gilt plate made in 1811 for the Prince of Wales, later George IV.

 The largest and most formal reception at Buckingham Palace takes place every November when the King entertains members of the diplomatic corps.
 On this grand occasion, all the state rooms are in use, as the royal family proceed through them, beginning at the great north doors of the Picture Gallery.
 As Nash had envisaged, all the large, double-mirrored doors stand open, reflecting the numerous crystal chandeliers and sconces, creating a deliberate optical illusion of space and light.

 Smaller ceremonies such as the reception of new ambassadors take place in the "1844 Room".
 Here too, the King holds small lunch parties, and often meetings of the Privy Council.
 Larger lunch parties often take place in the curved and domed Music Room or the State Dining Room.
 Since the bombing of the palace chapel in World War II, royal christenings have sometimes taken place in the Music Room.
 Queen Elizabeth II's first three children were all baptised there.
 On all formal occasions, the ceremonies are attended by the Yeomen of the Guard, in their historic uniforms, and other officers of the court such as the Lord Chamberlain.